Cats have acquired a reputation for being independent and aloof, but once you’ve earned their trust, they are anything

 Cat’s tend not to like things that are unpredictable and there’s arguably nothing more unpredictable than children.

 If your cat is crying it could be feeling stressed by too much attention from children.

 Ensure any children are aware of when the cat has had enough and don’t let them pull it around like a toy.

 Illness or injury

 Always take notice of a cat’s crying, especially if it is out of the ordinary.
 It may be unwell or injured.

 Check its body carefully to see if your touch can establish a painful area.
 Take note of its general demeanor and whether it is eating or drinking as usual.

 If you spot an obvious problem or are unsure, go straight to your vets for a check-up.

 Cats often cry if they feel lonely.
 This often happens at night and is just your cat wondering where you are.
 As cats get older you may hear them crying at night more often.

-Many superstitions surround cats crying at night but they all have logical explanations – most have grown out of the habits people have of looking for cause and effect where none actually exits.
+Many superstitions surround cats crying at night but they all have logical explanations – most have grown out of the habits people have of looking for cause and effect where none actually exist.